hicode002/studentpad-hack/README.md

   If you want to share your ideas or make any changes ,please use English.

+  Anyone who wants to edit it needs to contact me, then I will give him/her the permission to edit this repo.
   #### New progress on 2022.8.5
   ### PROGRESS MADE NOW
     Maintaining devices: